 With leading researchers from Stanford University, we deliver research-based education on what Unconscious Bias is and how to block that bias in the workplace.
 92% of participants leave with a commitment to action to block bias in the workplace.

 DIALOGUE Peer Mentoring Circles offers leadership development through a gendered lens from the Stanford University Clayman Institute for Gender Research.
 Women participating globally report growth in their perceptions of themselves as leaders and develop stronger networks for career advancement.
-Men can also participate.
+Men can also participate as allies.

 Over the past few years, we’ve achieved measurable improvements with women as a result of our women’s initiative.
 Now, we have begun our focus on underrepresented minority talent in the U.S. We are not satisfied with where we are and recognize the work ahead of us.
 Sustainable change and continuous improvement require accountability and transparency across the technology industry.
 This is why we are taking the step to disclose our diversity data.